-We define M&A activity as mergers and acquisitions where targets are US-based technology companies acquired by either US or foreign acquirers, or targets acquired by US-based technology companies.
+We define M&A activity as mergers and acquisitions where targets are US-based Technology companies acquired by either US or foreign acquirers, or targets acquired by US-based Technology companies.
 We define divestitures as the sale of a portion of a company (not a whole entity) by a US-based seller.
 We have based our findings on data provided by industry-recognized sources.
-Specifically, values and volumes used throughout this report are based on officially announced transactions, excluding rumored transactions, as provided by Thomson Reuters as of September 30, 2019, and supplemented by additional data from CapitalIQ and our independent research.
+Specifically, values and volumes used throughout this report are based on officially announced transactions, excluding rumored transactions, as provided by Thomson Reuters as of December 31, 2019, and supplemented by additional data from CapitalIQ and our independent research.
 Information related to previous periods reflects data available at that point in time and is not updated based on new data collected by Thomson Reuters.
 Unless otherwise noted, all data and charts included in this report are sourced from Thomson Reuters.

-Because many technology companies overlap multiple sectors, we believe that the trends within the sectors discussed here are applicable to other sectors as well.
+Because many Technology companies overlap multiple sectors, we believe that the trends within the sectors discussed here are applicable to other sectors as well.
 Technology sectors used in this report were developed using NAIC codes, with the Semiconductor sector being extracted from semiconductor and other electronic component manufacturing codes with reference to SIC codes.
 In certain cases, we have reclassified deals regardless of their NAIC or SIC codes to better reflect the nature of the related transaction.
 For transactions where the buyer and target are in different industries, the announced acquisition is counted in both industry deal reports.
 To combine deal value or volume across reports, one should eliminate the double-counted deals.